 Despite this and other moving testimony, the local cases did not rule in favor of ending school segregation.
-The NAACP appealed these decisions, and eventually these cases made their way to the Supreme Court.
-Despite internal politics, the Supreme Court issued a unanimous ruling on May 17, 1954, declaring that “in the field of public education, the doctrine of ‘separate but equal’ has no place.”
+The NAACP appealed these decisions, and eventually these cases made their way in front of the Supreme Court.
+Despite internal politics, the Supreme Court issued unanimous ruling on May 17th 1954 declaring that “in the field of public education, the doctrine of ‘separate but equal’ has no place.”

 Soviet Spies: The Rosenberg Trial